 The St. Thomas More Catholic Newman Center was founded in 1926 to serve the University of Arizona Catholic community.
 It is now both a parish in the Diocese of Tucson and a University of Arizona student club.
+We are located at the corner of 2nd Street and Cherry, conveniently located on the UA campus.
+We have a chapel that is open to the public, several meeting spaces and hangout spots with free wifi.
+Stop in and say hello!

 What is a Newman Center?